 With a credit union car loan the car is yours from day one.

-With the credit union there is no penalties for paying off a loan early, so you can pay more than the minimum each month if you wish.
+With the credit union, there are no penalties for paying off a loan early, so you can pay more than the minimum each month if you wish.
 Also, because each credit union is locally run for the benefit of the community, it is often possible to renegotiate the terms of the loan with your local office should your circumstances change and you run into difficulties.
 Check out our blog for more details on the unique flexibility of a credit union loan.

-With a credit union loan there are no nasty surprises left at the end of the term – your payments will stay the same throughout.
+With a credit union loan, there are no nasty surprises left at the end of the term – your payments will stay the same throughout.